simon-rosen/probabilistic-contracts/README.md

 * first make it executable `chmod +x scripts/spot_ltl_sat.py`
 * then copy it into a folder that is on your `$PATH`, for example `cp scripts/spot_ltl_sat.py ~/.local/bin`

+If python is called python3 on your system you may have to change the first line in the script to `#!/usr/bin/python3` instead of `#!/user/bin/python`.

 ##### MLTLConvertor
 This tool was part of a larger set of tools used for an article on MLTL